Ekda Kaay Zala

 Ekda Kaay Zala (transl.
-Once Upon Time) is a 2022 Marathi language Family Drama Directed and Produced By Saleel Kulkarni.
-The film stars Sumeet Raghvan as the titular character with Urmilla Kothare, Mohan Agashe, Pushkar Shrotri, Mukta Barve, Arjun Purnapatre and Suhas Joshi in pivotal roles.
+Once upon a time) is a 2022 Marathi-language family drama film written, directed and co-produced by Saleel Kulkarni.
+The film stars Sumeet Raghavan as the titular character with Urmilla Kothare, Mohan Agashe, Pushkar Shrotri, Mukta Barve, Arjun Purnapatre and Suhas Joshi in supporting roles.

+It won the National Film Award for Best Marathi Feature Film at the 69th National Film Awards and received seven nominations at 59th Maharashtra State Film Awards.
+It was later adapted into Telugu as Anaganaga (2025).

 Plot

-‘Ekda Kaay Zala’ literally means, once upon a time.
-It is essentially the story of a storyteller.
+Ekda Kaay Zala is essentially the story of a storyteller.
 The protagonist of the film- Kiran, is a family man.
 Father to a 9-year-old boy, Kiran strongly believes in the power of storytelling.
 He firmly believes that stories have the power to entertain, infuse hope, teach universal life lessons and move you to tears.

 Storytelling is omnipotent, and omnipresent and appeals to everyone, irrespective of age.
 With this conviction that kids learn and absorb much more, through stories being narrated to them through various art forms such as drama, dance etc. rather than the usual conventional methods, he runs a unique school using the idea of storytelling as a pedagogical tool.

 His 9-year-old son idolizes him, emulates him in every way and aspires to be like him.
 The father-son duo shares an inseparable bond.

 In a cruel twist of fate, an unexpected event leads to an upheaval in their lives.